teamniteo/handbook/people/salary.md

 Our goal is to pay a competitive market salary for all positions for a company outside tech cities like San Francisco, NYC, Berlin, etc.

-You should also consider internal and external factors:
+You should consider internal and external factors:

 * your responsibilities in the company, how independent you are at your job, seniority;
 * your country's purchasing power, your role market rate, dependants (children, spouses).